keyboard_arrow_up

 Plastic Fabrication Design

-When designing plastic products and picking out custom plastic fabrication methods, manufacturers consider: size parameters, working temperature ranges, tensile strength, temper (hardness or softness) and color requirements.
+In designing plastic products and selecting custom fabrication methods, manufacturers evaluate factors such as size requirements, operating temperature ranges, tensile strength, hardness or softness (temper), and color specifications.

 Plastic Fabrication Materials

-Nylon, polyester, polystyrene, engineering plastics, polyvinyl chloride, polyethylene and acrylic plastics are just a few examples of the many plastic materials used by industry.
+Nylon, polyester, polystyrene, engineering plastics, polyvinyl chloride, polyethylene, and acrylic plastics are just a few of the many materials used in industrial plastic fabrication.

 Nylon Material